Noah-Dechasa/Noah-Dechasa/README.md

 # Hi there! 👋 I'm Noah Dechasa.

-As a recent graduate with a double major in Economics and Data Science from the College of Wooster, I bring a unique perspective to data-driven problem-solving.
-My senior independent study on the impact of tax receipt transparency in government honed my skills in research and statistical analysis.
+As a recent graduate with a double major in Economics and Data Science from the College of Wooster.

-With a strong foundation in data analysis, statistical modeling, and web development, I'm focused on creating innovative applications and visualizations that bridge the gap between economics and technology.
+I a strong foundation in data analysis, statistical modeling, and web development, I'm focused on creating innovative applications and visualizations that bridge the gap between economics and technology.
 I am actively seeking opportunities to contribute to challenging projects and make an impact.

 ------------------